adobe/aem-modernize-tools/_pages/configuration/component.md

 ---
 layout: doc-page
 title: Component Converter
 description: How to configure Component conversion node definitions (just like Policies & Dialogs!).
 order: 2
+image: config-component-converter.svg
 ---

 Component rewrite rule configurations are managed as repository node structures.
 These nodes must exist below the path: `/apps/cq/modernize/component/rules` in order to be applied.